dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2026/04/05
+Another thing that surprises me about LLM agents is the lack of version control integration.
+Committing on a successful edit would be one of the first features I'd go for (with an option to squash commits later).
+And obviously include chat history in some form.

 #### 2026/04/04
 Considering the "AI" agents era we're in, I'm surprised how compile-and-run-tests in the project before/after making a change is not easily pluggable into agents or even encouraged during setup.
 Maybe I miss something, and begging LLM to do it in a Markdown file is fine.